jakub-beep/jakub-beep/README.md

 My name is Jakub and I am from Poland.

 Currently I devote my time between:
+- :briefcase: working as Junior Full Stack Developer;
-- :briefcase: working as CAD Designer;
+- :briefcase: working as Junior ERP Consultant;
 - :book: studying application of Internet of Things at Adam Mickiewicz University in Poznań;
-- :red_car: students organization PUT SOLAR DYNAMICS
+- :red_car: helping students organization PUT SOLAR DYNAMICS
-- :computer: learning how to write a beatiful code to become junior developer
+- :computer: learning how to write a beatiful code

 # Experience